Google Ads Quality Score for Healthcare: How to Stop Overpaying for Clicks

 Factor 1: Expected CTR — How to Improve It

 Expected CTR is Google's prediction of whether someone will click your ad based on its position and past performance.
+It's the single most impactful QS component — a "Below Average" Expected CTR can suppress Quality Score by 2–3 points on its own.

 If Expected CTR is Below Average: